devendranaga/linux-systems-programming-with-c/signals.md

 2. As soon as the `signal()` handler is executed, the `signal()` sets the default handler to `SIG_DFL` which may be `SIGINT / SIGTERM / SIGQUIT` and the handler must reset the function back to itself so that when the signal occur again, the signal can be handled back.
 However, with the signal() allowing the handler to be called even though the handler is already executing, this will implicate a serious problem where in which the small window between the register and default would let the program go into `SIG_DFL`.

+### sigwaitinfo

+### sigtimedwait

+### sigwait

 ### signalfd

 signalfd is a new system call introduced by the linux kernel.
 The signalfd system call returns a file descriptor associated with the signal.
 This file descriptor is then used to wait on the select, poll or epoll system calls.
+Unlike the `signal` or `sigaction` the signals are queued in the socket buffer and can be read on the socket.

 The prototype of the `signalfd` is as follows.